kamtoeddy/ivo/rs-next/GOAL.md

 - No circular dependencies.
 - No redundant (transitive) dependencies.
 For example, if `a` depends on `[b, c]` and `b` depends on `[c]`, then `a` should not list `c`.
 - A `#[ivo_virtual]` field must be referenced by at least one dependent field's `#[depends_on(...)]`, regardless of whether it has an alias.
-- A `#[ivo_virtual(alias = "X")]` alias must be unique within the schema and must not collide with any field name or timestamp field name.
+- A `#[ivo_virtual(X)]` alias must be unique within the schema and must not collide with any field name or timestamp field name.
 It may match a dependent field's name only if that dependent field depends on the virtual field.
 The alias appears on the generated input struct in place of the virtual field name.
 - Timestamp field names cannot be reused as field names or aliases.
 - Duplicate `#[depends_on(...)]` entries and self-dependencies are rejected.